August 12, 2024

 What Work Documents Should Be Shredded?

-Confidential paper documents continue to play a big role in day-to-day business and, if not managed properly, could lead to major consequences to an organization.
-Some examples include:
+Confidential paper documents continue to play a big role in day-to-day business and, if not managed properly, could lead to major consequences for an organization.
+Some examples of what work documents should be shredded include:

 • Supplier and customer information.
 Vendor records, contracts, and purchase orders should all be stored in a secure location until they are no longer needed, at which point they can be taken to a secure drop off location to avoid the risk of a potential breach.